oasis-tcs/openc2-jadn/jadn-v1.0-wd01.md

 be kept in sync, expanding the specification and increasing maintenance effort.

 The following extensions can be converted to core definitions:
-* Type options within a FieldOptions list
+* Anonymous type definition within a field
-* Maximum cardinality option
-* Minimum cardinality option with a value other than 0 or 1
+* Field multiplicity other than required/optional
-* Enum option
+* Derived enumeration
 * MapOf type with Enumerated key type

 ### 3.3.1 Type Definition Within Fields